philipturner/ue5-nanite-macos/README.md

 ### Breakthrough

-After several days of debugging and investigating, I finally think I've traced this command back to its origin.
+After several days of debugging and investigating, I may have traced this crash back to its origin.
 There are two candidates, which I'm currently investigating.
 I was looking for the place that initially set the mismatched pixel shader.
 I need to determine whether these locations associate a render target texture with the pixel shader.
-If so, that render target texture should be mismatched with the pixel shader.
+If so, that render target texture should be `.type2D`.

 ```
 (1) Engine/Source/Runtime/Renderer/Private/Nanite/Nanite.cpp, circa line 761